 Comfortably Domestic Confession #1: I’m already loosely planning our Super Bowl menu.

 Now that it’s officially November, it’s time to start planning the Thanksgiving menu.
 I can hardly remember a Thanksgiving in which the classic green bean casserole isn’t on the table.
 You know the one with canned green beans that are smothered in cream-of-something soup, and topped with canned french fried onions?
 That one that grandma used to make?
 Yeah, that one.

 Comfortably Domestic Confession #2: I’m pretty sure that I’ve eaten a whole can of those fried onions at some point in my life.
-At least twice.
+Maybe twice.

 While I’m a fan of that classic green bean casserole, I’m generally not a fan of dishes where my only involvement in the cooking is stirring together a bunch of canned goods and heating it in the oven for the holidays.
 I’m not saying that there’s anything wrong with cooking in a retro ’70’s kind of way, because convenience food certainly has it’s place.
 (See: brownie mix and graham cracker pie shells.)

 What I’m saying is that for a little extra effort, I’d rather put something more fresh and memorable on the holiday table.